Skip to main content

 We are excited about the ways we can use the Framework as a tool to consider how structural, relational and individual influences impact health and education outcomes.
 We invite you to explore the Framework further.
 Let us know what you think about how we are applying it across projects in health and education.
 Are these approaches relevant in your own work?
 Does the Framework offer new insights about the influences affecting the populations you serve?

-Amy Peterson is Strategic Development Manager at ETR.
+Amy Peterson, PhD is the Director of Science, Equity, & Integration at ETR.
 She has worked closely with staff and administrations at the school, district, state and local government levels, as well as with researchers, health professionals, social workers and others, to strengthen policies and practices to improve adolescent health.
-She is currently working towards her PhD in public health at the London School of Hygiene and Tropical Medicine.
-She can be reached at amy.peterson@etr.org.

 Sign up for the ETR Health Newsletter.